vmsmith/CookBook/soup_carrot_apple.md

 #### Carrot - Apple Soup

 #### Ingredients
-1 tablespoon olive or canola oil
+* Olive or canola oil
-1 medium yellow onion, chopped
+* 1 small yellow onion, chopped
-2 pounds carrots, peeled and cut crosswise into thin slices 1 apple, peeled (optional), cored and chopped, plus more for garnish 1/2 teaspoon fine salt, plus more to taste
+* 1 pound of carrots, peeled and cut crosswise into thin slices
+* 1/2 and apple, peeled (optional), cored and chopped, plus more for garnish
+* 1/4 teaspoon fine salt, plus more to taste
-8 cups no-salt-added chicken or vegetable broth
+* 4 cups no-salt-added chicken or vegetable broth
-1/2 cup Greek-style or plain low-fat yogurt (optional)
+* 1/4 cup Greek-style or plain low-fat yogurt (optional)

 #### Preparation
+1. Chop onion
+2. Peel and slice carrots
+3. Peel, core, and slice apples

 #### Directions

-Warm a large pot over medium heat until hot.
-Carefully add the oil, followed by the onion, carrots and apple.
-Stir to coat the ingredients in the oil, season with salt, then cover and cook until the ingredients start to soften, about 15 minutes.
-From time to time, lift the lid and stir with a wooden spoon.
+1. Salt and gently sauté the onion, carrots and apple (covered) until they soften, about 15 minutes.

-Increase the heat to high, add the chicken or vegetable broth and bring to a boil.
-Reduce the heat to low, and cook until the carrots are completely tender, about 20 minutes.
-Remove from the heat and let cool for 20 minutes.
+2. Increase the heat to high, add the chicken stock and bring to a boil.
+3. Reduce the heat to low, and cook until the carrots are completely tender, about 20 minutes.
+4. Remove from the heat and let cool for 20 minutes.

-Using a slotted spoon, transfer the solids to the blender or food processor and process until smooth.
-Add the yogurt, if desired, and process again, then stir this mixture back into the soup.
+5. Using a slotted spoon, transfer the solids to the blender or food processor and process until smooth.
+6. Add the yogurt, if desired, and process again, then stir this mixture back into the soup.
 Taste, and season with additional salt, if desired.

-Serve right away, or cover and refrigerate until needed.